hrszpuk/Owl/README.md

 Owl is inspired by Arch Linux package manager, pacman.
 Packages can be installed, removed, updated, and more!
 </p>

+# ⚠️ THIS REPOSITORY IS DEPRECIATED ⚠️
+This repository has been publicly archived as the ReCT programming language has ceased development (and other project overtook this one).

 An example of basic owl usage is shown below:
 ```sh